Berdox/NorthstarDocs/docs/Modding/mapping/MRVN-Radiant/textures.md

 ---

-The **RPAK method** requires more setup, as it involves using [RePak](../../repak/map.md) and creating a JSON file to compile your textures into an `.rpak` file.
-While this method is more complex, it provides greater control over texture behavior and appearance.

 ## Common Problems

 - Applying a texture in MRVN using one path, but placing the material in a different one for titanfall 2.